 This year marks the 400th anniversary of the death of England’s greatest writer, the legendary playwright William Shakespeare.
 His many masterpieces have become invaluable cultural treasures, surviving their author to be retold in countless forms over the years.
 “They say, that they have measur’d many a mile, To tread a measure with you on this grass” – Love’s Labours Lost The Bard’s plays are most commonly talked about in terms of his creative use of language, and their emotive stories which span the ages, but sometimes overlooked is his use of romantic real-world settings to frame his tales.
 The city or country the playgoers are transported to is key to understanding the narrative.
 Feeling inspired?
 Travelling to and immersing yourself in these remarkable places is an unusual and innovative way to appreciate the Bard’s work.
-To celebrate the anniversary of the great writer’s death, we’ve come up with a list of our top five Shakespearean settings (and a few quotes to boot), as well as our suggestions for the best way to get there and soak up the culture of these incredible places!
+To celebrate the anniversary of the great writer’s death, we’ve come up with a list of our top five Shakespearean settings (and a few quotes to boot), as well as our suggestions for the best way to get there and soak up the culture in Europe .

 The Settings of Shakespeare